ls1intum/tum-apply/docs-github/job/job-module-documentation.md

 - Inline validation and tooltips reduce user error.
 - Autosave/draft-save prevents data loss; saving state strings are unified in `shared/constants/saving-states.ts`.

-### 4.4 Sorting & filtering (client-side)
-- Sorting and filter UIs are provided by `search-filter-sort-bar`, `filter-multiselect` (molecules), and `sorting` component (atoms), and fed by `dropdown-options.ts`.

-### 4.5 Internationalization (DE/EN)
-- All visible strings must be translation-driven.
-- Add keys in the translation files and use the `translate` directive in templates.
-- Keep labels short and consistent to preserve layout in both languages.

 ---

 ## 5) Key components to know (Client-side)